BenLiu104/Weather-Dashboard/README.md

 ## Description

-This project is to buildto a weather dashboard to show current and future 5-day weather forecast of a city.
+This project is to build  a weather dashboard to show current and future 5-day weather forecast of a city.
 ## Installation

 N/A